Dentist in Oakland, CA Discusses Preventing Complications

 While taking blood thinners, serious complications can occur during these procedures:

 • Gum surgeries

 If you are currently advised to take blood thinning medications, you must speak to the dentist and possibly your doctor prior to having any procedure.
 Being safe is far better than facing the health consequences that could occur.
-Thankfully, the dentist will know what’s best for your body and your teeth.
+Thankfully, your dentist in Oakland CA will know what’s best for your body and your teeth.